DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 # RSA Crypto callout

-This directory contains the Java source code for a Java callout for Apigee Edge that performs RSA Encryption and Decryption of data or message payloads.
+This directory contains the Java source code for a Java callout for Apigee that performs RSA Encryption and Decryption of data or message payloads.
 Specifically it can perform RSA encryption with PKCS1 padding, or RSA encryption with OAEP padding, using SHA-256 and MGF1 as the hash functions.
 (For more on OAEP, see [this](https://stackoverflow.com/a/49484492/48082).)
 This callout does not perform RSA signing.